 9 Tips to Make Your App Icon Stand Out

-Icons play an extremely important role in the Click Through Rate (CTR) of a mobile application.
-Just like in real life, the first impression matters a lot in the App Store.
-With over 2 million apps in the Apple App Store and the Google Play Store, it’s crucial for apps to have an optimized icon to stand out from its competitors.
+Icons play a very important role in the Click-Through Rate (CTR) of a mobile application.
+Just like in real life, first impressions matter a lot on the app stores.
+With over two million apps on the App Store and Google Play, it is crucial for apps to have an optimized icon and stand out from competitors.
 In this article, we give you 9 tips to make your app icon stand out.

 You want to create an icon that immediately grabs the user’s attention and compels them to download the app.
-Your main goal is to not only design an app icon that is unique but also depicts the main functionalities.
-Have a look at these 9 expert tips to design an icon that converts!
+Your main goal is to not only design an app icon that is unique, but also to depict the app’s main functionalities.
+Have a look at these 9 expert tips to design an optimized app icon!

 1. Keep it Simple!